Sean-SoMG/Quaddle/README.md

   - In phase 2, overlap may include unlimited own pieces and up to 3 opponent pieces.
 - Overlay preview while moving the placement anchor:
   - legal placements are highlighted.
+  - transparent blue/red ghost cells show the final color outcome if placed there.
   - illegal placements render a red X overlay.
 - Rotation in 90° increments.
 - Scoring and line clear: